WPI-AIM/ambf/README.md

 See [here](/ambf_controller/README.md) for more information.

 ### 9 AMBF Network Setup:
-To subscribe and publish data using AMBF over multiple machines, the following steps would need to be followed:
+To subscribe and publish data using **AMBF** over multiple machines, the following steps would need to be followed:
 1. Check the connectivity between the machines (example: using ssh and ping)
 2. Edit the `/etc/hosts` and add the hostnames of the machines, so that the machines can find each other over the network (example: similar to [Adding hostname to /etc/hosts](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/))
 3. Set the ROS environment variable in the local machine to the host using `export ROS_MASTER_URI=http://hostIPaddress:11311` (ex: export ROS_MASTER_URI=http://112.115.256.121:11311)
-4. Now you should be able to send and receive ROS messages over the two machines and control AMBF.
+4. Now you should be able to send and receive ROS messages over the two machines and control **AMBF**.
 5. If you face any firewall issues or if you are unable to receive/publish any ROS topics over the two machines, follow the next step.
 6. Open a terminal and type the command:  `sudo apt-get install gufw`
 7. Next type `sudo gufw` (type the password when prompted) and ensure both the Incoming and Outgoing traffic is allowed.